Alex Antetokounmpo: Mažeikiai (2024)

 On 13 February 2024, Antetokounmpo signed with M Basket-Delamode Mažeikiai of the Lithuanian Basketball League.

 Podgorica (2024)

-In August 2024, Antetokounmpo signed with Podgorica of the Prva A Liga and the ABA League 2, eventually playing only five games for the Montenegrin club.
+On 17 August 2024, Antetokounmpo signed with Podgorica of the Prva A Liga and the ABA League 2, eventually playing only five games for the Montenegrin club.

 PAOK (2024–2025)

-On October 22, 2024, Antetokounmpo signed with PAOK of the Greek Basketball League.
-On July 31, 2025, he renewed his contract with the FIBA Europe Cup finalists.
-On August 13 of the same year, however, he requested to be released from the club.
+On 22 October 2024, Antetokounmpo signed with PAOK of the Greek Basketball League.
+On 31 July 2025, he renewed his contract with the FIBA Europe Cup finalists.
+On 13 August of the same year, however, Antetokounmpo requested to be released from the club.

 Aris (2025)

-On August 15, 2025, Antetokounmpo signed a two-year deal with Aris.
-However, he appeared in only two official games with the historic club.
+On 15 August 2025, Antetokounmpo signed a two-year contract with Aris.
+However, he appeared in only two official games with the club.

-Milwaukee Bucks / Wisconsin Herd (2025–present)
+Milwaukee Bucks / Wisconsin Herd (2025–2026)

-On October 13, 2025, Antetokounmpo signed a two-way contract with the Milwaukee Bucks, marking the first time in NBA franchise history that three brothers — Giannis, Thanasis, and Alex— played on the same team.
+On 13 October 2025, Antetokounmpo signed a two-way contract with the Milwaukee Bucks, marking the first time in NBA franchise history that three brothers — Giannis, Thanasis, and Alex— played on the same team.

+On 31 March 2026, Antetokounmpo made his NBA and Bucks debut, putting up 3 points in a 123–99 win over the Dallas Mavericks..
+Including that debut, he played in 6 of the Bucks' final 8 games of the season.

+Promitheas Patras (2026–present)

+On 27 June 2026, Greek basketball club Promitheas Patras B.C. announced that Antetokounmpo would be joining the team for the upcoming season.
+As of 8 July, however, he is also still listed on the Milwaukee Bucks' roster, and no departure announcement has been made.